SynBioDex/Excel-to-SBOL/README.md

 # Publishing

-A new version of the python package is automatically published via a [GitHub action](https://github.com/SynBioDex/Excel-to-SBOL/blob/master/.github/workflows/python-publish.yml) whenever a new release is created.
+A new version of the python package is automatically published via [the python-publish GitHub action](https://github.com/SynBioDex/Excel-to-SBOL/blob/master/.github/workflows/python-publish.yml) whenever a new release is created.

 Alternatively you can also make changes to the package and then use it locally:
 1. Clone the directory: `git clone https://github.com/SynBioDex/Excel-to-SBOL`
 2. Change to the excel2sbol folder: `cd .\excel2sbol`
-3. Install an edittable version of the package: `python -m pip install -e .` (will overwrite the directory in site-packages with a symbolic link to the locations repository).
+3. Install an editable version of the package: `python -m pip install -e .` (will overwrite the directory in site-packages with a symbolic link to the locations repository).
 If a virtual environment is being used the python -m can be left off.